rkchamp25/IITB-Assignment-Jul-Dec2020-Batch2/log.md

 1. Compiling things and updating the github repository
 2. Creating my_run.sh and editing the prediction part in the main file to communicate properly with my_run.sh
+3. Tried depolying using Heroku but got memory limit exceeded and therefore switched to ngrok.
+4. Completed the assignment report.